 Writing Collaborations

-On D2, MTH, and BTH projects, students may collaborate on the writing of a film.
+On M2, MC, and BTH projects, students may collaborate on the writing of a film.
 The collaboration could be structured as a writing team (working closely together throughout the process) or as a hand-off (one student starts the work, then another takes over for rewrites).
 There are three different writing credits that could apply to the collaboration: Story by, Screenplay by, and Written by.
 Students are expected to adhere to the parameters and definitions outlined below.

 Deal Memos